White farmers sue seeking government loan forgiveness

 Attorneys for the conservative Wisconsin Institute for Law and Liberty filed the action on the white farmers’ behalf in federal court in Green Bay.

-The filing seeks a court order prohibiting the U.S. Department of Agriculture from applying racial classifications when determining eligibility for loan modifications and payments under the stimulus plan.
+The filing seeks a court order prohibiting the USDA from applying racial classifications when determining eligibility for loan modifications and payments under the stimulus plan.
 It also seeks unspecified damages.

-USDA media officials didn’t immediately respond Thursday to a message seeking comment.

 Follow Todd Richmond on Twitter at https://twitter.com/trichmond1